 Let the Flames Begin

 We all know iPhones are hot property - as their owners generally tell you.
 However, when one blows up in your pocket, you know its probably time to stop bragging.
-That's what happened to 17-year-old Henri Helminen, whose three-month-old iPhone started smoking profusely of its own accord, causing the Finn to quickly reach for the …
+That's what happened to 17-year-old Henri Helminen, whose three-month-old iPhone started smoking profusely of its own accord, causing the Finn to quickly reach for …

 I hope that was a hoax.
 You wouldn't catch me standing/breathing in a cloud of smoke that (if not faked) contains hydrofloric acid from the battery venting for love nor money.